Bali Diving Holidays

 While many tourists are concentrated in the towns of the south, the best dive sites of Bali are spread out across the island in the more pleasant and less populated regions, and on the neighbouring islands of Nusa Penida and Lembongan.
 This means that you'll need to choose a resort location or two if you want to experience the best scuba diving on offer, and you'll get a great overview of this majestic island whilst doing so!

-Alternatively, you can join an arranged resort diving safari to all the best spots, or simply make daily trips to the scuba spots you want to visit.
+Alternatively, you can simply make daily trips to the scuba spots you want to visit.

 Tulamben resorts - Tulamben on the north east coast is Bali's best known diving destination and is home to the Liberty wreck as well as many other high quality sites.
 It has now grown into a small village to cater to the needs of divers and there are a range of accommodation options, all very close to the main sites.
 It is here where local women will carry your scuba gear on their head, a feature that is common to both the cheaper accommodation options and the high-end, but still quite small resorts.